mark-hn/mark-hn/README.md

 ### About me:
 - :mortar_board: My name is Mark, a Computer Science student at the University of Toronto
-- :star_struck: Some of my interests include systems programming, artifical intelligence, and theoretical physics
+- :star_struck: Some of my interests include systems programming, machine learning, and automata theory
-- :books: I am currently learning about networking systems
+- :books: I am currently learning about distributed computing

 ### Tech stack:
 Languages: